geoanalytics-ca/documentation/docs/1_getting_started/11-docker-and-pipelines.md

 ```

-## Pushing to the Container Registry
+## Building and Pushing to the Container Registry

 First, to ensure we will successfully push our built Container Image, we must login to our container registry with your provided username and password: